nanda-krishnan-v/CarChain/README.md

 **After the server starts:**

 1. **Connect Wallet**: Click the "Connect Wallet" button and approve the connection in MetaMask
+2. **Check Your Balance**: Make sure you have test ETH in your wallet.
+If you see "Insufficient funds" error, get test ETH from a faucet (see Prerequisites above)
-2. **Interact**: You can now register your car and view its details
+3. **Interact**: You can now register your car and view its details
+   - Registering a car costs a small amount of test ETH (gas fee, usually < 0.001 ETH)
+   - Viewing your car is free (read-only operation)

 ## How It Works